 Read →No company name, no details, no friction.
 The AI case studies all sound the same: mid-sized company adopts AI, everything goes up by 30 percent.

 Read →No company name, no failure, no friction.
-The case studies of the AI industry are templates.
+The case studies of the AI industry all follow a formula.
 What does that say about the consulting business?

 Read →Almost every AI guide opens with a threat.
 Not literally.
 But the structure is clear: act now or lose.